getsentry/spotlight/README.md

 Spotlight.init();
 ```

 That's it!
-A relay will automatically launch from one of the SDKs, and all available SDKs will communicate with it.
+A data relay will automatically launch from one of the SDKs, and all available SDKs will communicate with it.
 No configuration is required at the SDK level.

 The overlay itself behaves a little differently from Sentry.
 That's intentional both because this is for local development, but also because we don't believe our production implementation of certain components is our final implementation.